jakesower/json-expressions/docs/expressions.md

 ## $pick

-Returns a new object containing only the specified properties.
+Returns a new object containing only the specified properties by name.

 ```javascript
 // Extract only essential child info